withastro/docs/src/pages/en/tutorial/4-layouts/index.md

 ### Checklist for moving on

 <Checklist key="markdown">
-- [ ] I am ready to add some blog posts to my Astro project!
+- [ ] I am ready take my page design to the next level with layouts!
 </Checklist>